badiozam/lancair-legacy-main-fork/README.md

 ## License

-This work is licensed under CERN Open Hardware Licence Version 2 - Strongly Reciprocal (CERN-OHL-S-2.0).
+This work is licensed under CERN Open Hardware Licence Version 2.

 See LICENSE file for full terms.